Current Groundwater Conditions

 Current Groundwater Level Information

 This section includes the latest groundwater level information from throughout California.
 Information for groundwater levels is based on DWR's groundwater level database, which includes all groundwater level measurements collected for the Sustainable Groundwater Management Act (SGMA) and the California Statewide Groundwater Elevation Monitoring (CASGEM) programs.
-Click on the links below to explore the four interactive and user-friendly dashboards, that detail California's well infrastructure
+Click on the links below to explore the four interactive and user-friendly dashboards, that detail California’s current groundwater level information.

 Current Well Infrastructure Information